top of page

 PXL_20240906_023536657~2.jpg

-What is in the Draft OCP?
+What's in the OCP?

-Here are some examples of what you will find in the OCP that could affect your quality of life, the value of your property, the look of Victoria as a tourism destination and your rental space
+Here are some examples of what you will find in the OCP that could affect your quality of life, the value of your property, the look of Victoria as a tourism destination and your rental space:

 Screenshot 2025-05-31 2.29_edited.jpg